mikanikos/Fork-Accountability/docs/1-tendermint-overview.md

 Tendermint is a partially synchronous Byzantine fault tolerant (BFT) consensus protocol.
 The protocol requires a fixed set of *n* validators that attempt to come to consensus on one value or, more precisely, on a block (a block is a list of transactions) using gossip-based communication.

-Tendermint is notable for its simplicity and performance and is currently one of the best consensus algorithm used in production.
+Tendermint is notable for its simplicity and performance and is currently one of the most mature and widely used implementations of BFT consensus.

 ### Properties

-The Tendermint consensus algorithm guarantees the following properties:
+The Tendermint consensus algorithm guarantees the following properties, with respect to a consensus instance:

 - **Agreement**: No two correct processes decide on different values